-Here’s the short answer.
-Yes, you can buy a car with a credit card.
-The better question may be whether or not this is the best way for you to purchase your vehicle—and this post will take you through the pros and cons of this method of car buying, as well as provide information about how this process may go.
+You can buy a car with a credit card in certain circumstances.
+But it may be smart to ask yourself if this is the best way for you to purchase your vehicle.
+This post will take you through the pros and cons of buying a car with your card, as well as provide information about what you can expect from the process.

 Pros of Car Buying With a Credit Card

-Under certain circumstances, using a credit card to buy a vehicle can be an excellent strategy to consider—for example, when you have the money in the bank to pay off the balance in full when your statement comes.
+Under certain circumstances, using a credit card to buy a vehicle can be an excellent strategy to consider, especially if you have money in the bank to pay off the balance in full when your statement comes.

-In this scenario, you’ll have a fast and easy way to purchase your car of choice and, depending upon the credit card you’ll use, you may earn reward points, something you wouldn’t get if you simply used a cashier’s check to buy the car.
+In this scenario, you’ll have a fast and easy way to purchase your car of choice and, depending upon the credit card, you may earn rewards points, something you wouldn’t get if you simply used a cashier’s check to buy the car.

 If that happens, the situation can go downhill from there, because some credit card companies will then charge the full interest rate on the entire purchase, not just on the remaining balance.
 So, in that case, nothing was free and you’ll end up paying a high interest rate on the total balance.